-Oversight of the “Illuminate” Community of Scholars https://research.utk.edu/communities-of-scholars/.
-Supported by the UT Office of Research, this group serves to inspire interdisciplinary collaboration, spark cross-campus creativity, build a community of practice, and raise the profile of digital scholarship support services on campus.
-Collaboration, networking, hands-on training, and cross-pollination among faculty, librarians, artists, technologists, and alternative academics are among the core work of this group, which seeks to advance arts, humanities, and social science research into new digital realms.
+Oversight of the “Illuminate” Community of Scholars https://uthumanitiesctr.utk.edu/public/cos.php.
+Supported by the UT Office of Research, this group serves to inspire interdisciplinary collaboration, spark cross-campus creativity, build a community of practice, help faculty to share research topics and methods, and raise the profile of digital scholarship in the arts and humanities.
+Fostering collaboration, networking, visiting lectures, hands-on training, and cross-pollination among faculty, librarians, artists, and technologists, the core work of this group is to advance arts and humanities research into new digital realms.

 Graduate-student Internships in humanities media and communication.
 Ranging from one-semester to academic year appointments, these internships are conceived as “alt-ac” training that will broaden the experience of humanities graduate students into areas of media analysis and production and humanities communications.